Lumexralph/f-hack/README.md

 - Xor (Exclusive Or): returns 1 when exactly one of its inputs is 1, and 0 otherwise `done`

-- Multiplexer: it is a three-input gate, it uses `sel` bit to select and output either of the 2 supplied inputs.
+- Multiplexer: it is a three-input gate, it uses `sel` bit to select and output either of the 2 supplied inputs. `done`

-- Demultiplexer: It is the opposite of Multiplexer, it takes a single inout value and routes it to one of two possible outputs according to a selection bit that selects the destination output.
+- Demultiplexer: It is the opposite of Multiplexer, it takes a single inout value and routes it to one of two possible outputs according to a selection bit that selects the destination output. `done`

 - 16-bit Not (Not16)